its-brianwithai/local-context-mcp/README.md

 **update-config examples:**
 - "Use update-config to get the current configuration"
-- "Set the repoBasePath to '/home/user/projects' using update-config"
+- "Add '/Users/john/new-project' to searchableDirectories using update-config"
-- "Add 'new-project' to searchableDirectories using update-config"
+- "Remove '/Users/john/old-project' from searchableDirectories in the configuration"
-- "Remove 'old-project' from searchableDirectories in the configuration"
+- "Set the cacheDir to '/tmp/mcp-cache' using update-config"

 **list-tools examples:**
 - "Use list-tools to show me all available tools and how to use them"